McKennie's George Floyd tribute took amazing courage, says Schalke team-mate Matondo | Goal.com

 The United States international had written "Justice for George Floyd" on his captain's armband in Saturday's 1-0 defeat and his call to action was followed by Borussia Dortmund stars Jadon Sancho and Achraf Hakimi, who revealed t-shirts paying tribute, and Borussia Monchengladbach attacker Marcus Thuram, who celebrated his goal against Union Berlin by taking a knee.

-McKennie said he would continue to speak out against racism and call for justice after 46-year-old Floyd was killed when Minneapolice police officer Derek Chauvin knelt on his neck for almost nine minutes, while fellow officers Tou Thao and J. Alexander Kueng helped hold him down and Thomas K. Lane prevented onlookers from interfering.
+McKennie said he would continue to speak out against racism and call for justice after 46-year-old Floyd was killed when Minneapolice police officer Derek Chauvin knelt on his neck for almost nine minutes, while fellow officers Thomas K. Lane and J. Alexander Kueng helped hold him down and Tou Thao prevented onlookers from interfering.

 Matondo has been inspired by McKennie's statement and said now is the perfect time for other football stars to follow his example.